NofalSher/Search-email-in-hubspot-using-hubspot-api/README.md

 # HubSpot Email Checker

-This script checks whether emails in an Excel sheet are present in your HubSpot CRM.
+This script checks whether emails are present in your HubSpot CRM.

 ## Setup